WilliamMauclet/WilliamMauclet.github.io/readme.md

 structures can shoot rockets and are modular (can be destroyed rocket- sending piece by piece).

 This project is open source.
+Special thanks to:
-Special thanks to www.piskelapp.com (see also github.com/juliandescottes/piskel).
+- piskelapp.com (see also github.com/juliandescottes/piskel).
+- gifcreator.me
+- ezgif.com

 Things to program: